devhl-labs/CocApi/README.md

 LeagueWar also inherits CurrentWar.
 If you have to cast, ensure you start with LeagueWar.

 ## ILeagueGroup
 This empty interface is implemented by LeagueGroup and LeagueGroupNotFound.
-Clans that are not in CWL war will return a LeagueGroupNotFound.

 ## The Log Event
 Log events with a source of WebResponse represent a request sent to the API.